FirebirdRobotics/Polyphemus2019/README.md

 # Team 3019 Robot Code, 2018-2019 FRC Season
 Robot Template Type: Command-Based

 ## Current Code Location:
-The current code is located in the bin directory, not the src directory (src directory is not updated)
+The current code is located in the bin directory, not the src directory (src directory is not updated & file directories are weird so idk)

+## Full List of Macros:
+- Climb
+- PlaceHatchLowMacro
+- PlaceHatchMiddleMacro
+- PickupHatchStationMacro
+- PickupBallMacro
+- TapeVisionRoutine
+- BallVisionRoutine

 ## Control Ideas/OI (for now):
+*WE WILL GET JADEN & AUSTIN TO HELP DECIDE THIS B/C IM CONFUSION*

-Left Joystick - drive
+- Left Joystick = drive

-Right Joystick - arm
+- Right Joystick = arm

-A button - bottom elevator macro

-B button - middle elevator macro
+- A Button = deliver low hatch
+- B Button = deliver mid hatch
+- X Button = pickup cargo/ball
+- Y Button = pickup hatch load station
+- Right bumper = vision, center on tape
+- Left bumper = vision, center on cargo/ball
+- Right trigger = hold claw out
+- Left trigger = hold claw in

-Y button - top elevator macro
+- Dpad y-axis = elevator

-X button - vision centering code

-[insert button here] button - climb
+- Start button = climb

-[insert button here] button - claw

---- BELOW THIS IS STILL UNDECIDED (whatever was written down initially) ---

-right trigger and bumper for hatch pickup, floor and loader

-dpad for ball placement

-joystick button for stilts
+## Stuff we want to display on the SmartDashboard//Shuffleboard:
+- camera feed (vision stuff)
+- type of drive
+- distance from robot (or camera) to detected field element
+- eagle-eye view of robot & pathing (arrow showing where the robot might go next)

+## Stuff to do/Improvements:
+- Ball pickup
+- SetLowestPosition macro-
+   a) put a method in each subsystem to do that & just run it in climb macro file
+   b) make a new command file to do that
+- Distance detection
+- Dance function
+- Make a document w/ what to do when code doesn't work (ex. check firmware, PCM must be id 0)
+- Maybe a document showing off our code to judges (vision, macros, etc.)

-## Other stuff:
+## Other stuff (idk):
 Read this to install the CTR-Electronics Phoenix software framework (for CAN motors/motor controllers): https://phoenix-documentation.readthedocs.io/en/latest/index.html